Klosterneuburg: Geography

-It is located on the Danube, immediately north of the Austrian capital Vienna, from which it is separated by the Kahlenberg and Leopoldsberg hills of the Vienna Woods range.
-It has been separated from its twin city of Korneuburg on the left bank of the Danube since the river changed its course during the Late Middle Ages.
-The towns are connected by a reaction ferry link.
+Klosterneuburg is located on the Danube, immediately north of the Austrian capital Vienna, from which it is separated by the Kahlenberg and Leopoldsberg hills of the Vienna Woods range.
+It has been separated from its twin city of Korneuburg on the opposite bank of the Danube since the river changed course during the Late Middle Ages.
+The towns are connected by a reaction ferry link which runs during daylight hours from Spring to late Autumn.
 The municipal area comprises the northern tip of the Donauinsel as well as the 515 m high Mt.
 Exelberg and its telecommunication tower.